 STAT8306 Statistical methods for network data (3 credits) The six degree of separation theorizes that human interactions could be easily represented in the form of a network.
 Examples of networks include router networks, the World Wide Web, social networks (e.g. Facebook or Twitter), genetic interaction networks and various collaboration networks (e.g. movie actor coloration network and scientific paper collaboration network).
 Despite the diversity in the nature of sources, the networks exhibit some common properties.
 For example, both the spread of disease in a population and the spread of rumors in a social network are in sub-logarithmic time.
 This course aims at discussing the common properties of real networks and the recent development of statistical network models.
 Topics may include common network measures, community detection in graphs, preferential attachment random network models, exponential random graph models, models based on random point processes and the hidden network discovery on a set of dependent random variables.
-Assessment: One 1.5-hour written examination; 50% coursework and 50% examination STAT8307 Text analytics (3 credits) The textual data constitutes and enormous proportion of unstructured data which is characterized as one of 'V's in Big Data.
+Assessment: One 1.5-hour written examination; 50% coursework and 50% examination STAT8307 Natural language processing and text analytics (3 credits) The textual data constitutes an enormous proportion of unstructured data which is characterized as one of 'V's in Big Data.
 The logical and computational reasonings are applied to transform large collection of written resources to structured data for use in further analysis, visualization, integration with structured data in database or warehouse, and further refinement using machine learning systems.
 This course introduces the methodology of text analytics.
-Topics are selected from natural language processing, word representation, text categorization and clustering, topic modelling and sentiment analysis.
-Students are required to possess basic understanding of R language.
-Pre-requisites: Pass in STAT8017 Data mining techniques or equivalent; students should not be taking or have taken STAT8021 Big data analytics or equivalent Assessment: 100% coursework Capstone Requirement DASC7600 Data science project (12 credits) Candidate will be required to carry out independent work on a major project under the supervision of individual staff member.
+Topics include natural language processing, word representation, text categorization and clustering, topic modelling and sentiment analysis.
+Students are required to possess basic understanding of Python language.
+Pre-requisites: Pass in STAT8017 Data mining techniques or equivalent Assessment: 100% coursework Capstone Requirement DASC7600 Data science project (12 credits) Candidate will be required to carry out independent work on a major project under the supervision of individual staff member.
 A written report is required.
 Assessment: 75% written report and 25% oral presentation